nirmata/kube-static-egress-ip/README.md

 ### Installation

-*kube-static-egress-ip* is pretty easy to get started.
+*kube-static-egress-ip* is pretty easy to get started with.

-Instatll `staticegressip` custom resource definition by installing as bellow
+Install the `staticegressip` Custom Resource Definition (CRD) as follows:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/nirmata/kube-static-egress-ip/master/config/crd.yaml
 ```

-You need to select one of the nodes (current implementation which will be enhanced) in the cluster to act as Egress Gateway by running below command.
-Egress gateway will be the node on which traffic from the pods that need static egress IP will be SNAT'ed.
+You need to select one of the nodes (current limitation, which will be enhanced) in the cluster to act as Egress Gateway by running below command.
+The egress gateway will be the node on which traffic from the pods that need static egress IP will be SNAT'ed.
 In the below e.g. `flannel-master` in the name of the node choosen the acts as gateway and `192.168.1.200` is optional IP of gateway node's IP address.

 ```sh
 kubectl annotate node flannel-master  "nirmata.io/staticegressips-gateway=192.168.1.200"
 ```

-Once you have installed custom resource and annotated a node to act as a gateway you need to deploy CDR controller for `staticegressip` as below.
+Once you have installed the CRD and annotated a node to act as a gateway you need to deploy CRD controller for `staticegressip` as follows.

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/nirmata/kube-static-egress-ip/master/config/controller.yaml